Documentation

 htmx in a Nutshell

-htmx is a library that allows you to access modern browser features directly from HTML, rather than using javascript.
+htmx is a library that allows you to access modern browser features directly from HTML, rather than using JavaScript.

 <a href="/blog">Blog</a>